Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 Interesting Fun Facts About Wasabi

-Before I start telling you about the wasabi farm itself, I have to give you some interesting facts about wasabi – most I didn’t know before I visited!
+Before I start telling you about the wasabi farm, I have to give you some interesting facts about wasabi – most I didn’t know before I visited!

 - Wasabi is incredibly hard to grow.
 It cannot handle direct sunlight with temperatures between 46 and 70 degrees and has to have clear, freshwater flowing through at all times.

-- What you typically eat isn’t real wasabi.
-Because it’s so hard to grow, the cost of wasabi is extremely expensive.
+- What you typically eat at home or restaurants isn’t real wasabi.
+Because it’s so hard to grow, wasabi is extremely expensive.
 Most of the wasabi you purchase in a supermarket contains horseradish, mustard powder, and maybe a hint of real wasabi.
 But unless the first ingredient is wasabi or wasabi japonica it isn’t pure wasabi.
-I was surprised at how different wasabi tasted in Japan – so even if you don’t think you like wasabi, give it another try!
+I was surprised at how different real wasabi tastes in Japan so even if you don’t like wasabi, give it another try!

 - Wasabi has TONS of health benefits.
 There have been many studies showing that wasabi has anti-inflammatory and antibacterial properties due to a naturally occurring chemical called allyl isothiocyanate.
 It also has calcium, vitamin C, and potassium.
-There are a number of other illnesses that it’s thought to alleviate symptoms for such as allergies, inflammation, and even some cancers.
-Basically, wasabi is a nutritional workhorse!
+There are several other illnesses that it’s thought to alleviate symptoms for such as allergies, inflammation, and even some cancers.
+Wasabi is a nutritional workhorse!

 - Wasabi is an herb.
-Most people think that wasabi is a type of horseradish but it’s actually it’s own unique plant – it is also referred to as a type of cabbage.
-But our friends at Daio Wasabi Farm said herb so that’s what I’m rolling with. 😉
+Most people think that wasabi is a type of horseradish but it’s a unique plant – it is also referred to as a type of cabbage.
+But our friends at Daio Wasabi Farm said herb!

 - The flavor of wasabi disappears quickly.
-If you are eating fresh wasabi it is typically freshly grated as well.
+If you are eating fresh wasabi it should be freshly grated right when you plan to eat it.
 This is because the flavor of fresh wasabi is usually gone within 15 minutes!
 However, the actual stem of wasabi can last for months and be grated again and again.

 - Every part of the wasabi plant is edible.
 While we mostly eat the wasabi stem when grated for sushi, soba, or meats, the leaves of wasabi can be pickled, cooked, or chopped and added to any dish you desire.